mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 I retorted, "And what use would a farmer be to scientists?"

+"An ex-engineer, you mean."

+I was aghast that he knew this.

-"You would be a fantastic liaison between our engineers and the observers in Heiko, as you've had experience with both the Heiko messenger and their work."
+"Melna told me about your family's land trust.
+Besides your hidden talents, you would be a fantastic liaison between our engineers and the observers in Heiko, as you've had experience with the work of the Heiko observers."

-He had a convincing argument, but I remembered what Mel said about him.
+He had a convincing argument, but I remembered what Melna said about him.

 "I don't trust you.
 You could do anything with me and get away with it," I said.

 "Sure, you can't trust me.
 But you also can't trust any of the criminals in Ulu either.
-If something were to harm the Heiko fidelant's jund, the selfless hero-messenger, it would be awful for Holrag and our entire project.
-You would surely be in safe hands."

-Kip added his opinion, "It does sound like a good deal, Lif.
-One La'To on the frontlines of civilization is much better than whatever you would get in Ulu."
+If something were to harm the Heiko fidelant's jundmaman, the selfless hero-messenger, it would be terrible for Holrag and our entire project.
+You would surely be in safe hands.
+A few days on the frontlines of civilization is surely much better than whatever you would get in Ulu."

-"It would be three La'To in Ulu," the magistrate added.
-"I believe that Fajro's suggestion would be a fitting alternative and that the state would see more use in applying you to the problem than sending you someplace where you mindlessly twiddle your thumbs in the cold.."
+The magistrate butted in, "I believe that Fajro's suggestion would be a fitting alternative and that the state would see more use in applying you to the problem than sending you someplace where you mindlessly twiddle your thumbs in the cold.."

 I withdrew from the door and faced the wall.
 I had never felt so powerless before: my fate being discussed by a room full of powerful men while I stood in a cell, like I wasn't even there.
 And my decisions were now between two extremely risky cases.
 I listened intently to the silence surrounding us and begged for a message, but none came.
 The pulse in my head and the gentle shifting of cloth behind me filled my headsound.

-"Let's give hae a moment, guys," I heard Kip say.
+"Let's give hae a moment, guys," I heard Kipnu say.

-I turned around and found the back of his head and said "Wait, Kip.
+I turned around and found the back of his head and said "Wait, Kipnu.
 Just you."

 The others gathered their lanterns and moved to the other room, the magistrate wrapping his arm around Fajro to help.
-I walked toward Kip but didn't reach for him this time.
+I walked toward Kipnu but didn't reach for him this time.

-"Kip... how many people know?"
+"How many people know?"
+I asked him.

 "Know what?"